IntersectMBO/cardano-updates/posts/2022-09-20-consensus.markdown

 # Executive summary

 - We proposed a fix for the performance degradation observed when running distributed multi-node benchmarks in the UTxO HD feature branch.
-We have to validate this fix by running said benchmarks.
-This requires rebasing the feature branch on top of `cardano-node@master` which is ongoing.
+While this fixed the problems observed when running local benchmarks, it broke the `ThreadNet` tests due to concurrency issues.
+Therefore, we think it is wise to start redesigning the UTxO HD mempool integration.
 - We did several rounds of code review on the alternative implementation of diff-sequences required by the UTxO HD feature based on the idea of anti-diffs.
 This alternative implementation is close to being merged, and the